 -"What if I suddenly punched this person standing in front of me?"
 (Note: not the same as wanting to hurt someone)

-***Also note that the above examples are sugar-coated for the public's viewing.
-A lot of obsessions and intrusive thoughts are significantly more disturbing and violent.***
+***Also note that the above examples are sugar-coated for the general public's viewing.
+A lot of obsessions and intrusive thoughts are significantly more disturbing and violent.
+If you have these types of intrusive thoughts, you know what I’m talking about….***

 Compulsions are (usually repetitive) actions that you feel must be performed in order to alleviate the obsessions.
 These are often clearly related to the obsessions (driving back home from work multiple times to make sure the stove is turned off), but can also appear to be unrelated (counting syllables in spoken sentences; avoiding stepping on lines in the sidewalk/street).
 Also, some compulsive "actions" are entirely mental in nature, meaning there is no "action" that other people would be able to observe.
 Your compulsion may simply be to mentally search for reassurance that your obsessive thoughts aren't true.
 Some of the most commonly referenced compulsions are: